wwalery/DBSeeder/README.md

 > It's much simpler for me to do the same via SQL

-Maybe, but usually slightly simpler to create/update CSV than write SQL for the same
+Maybe, but usually slightly simpler to create/update CSV/JSON/XML than write SQL for the same

 > Why INSERT/UPDATE only, but not DELETE?